mangobrain/depthbuffer-uk-hugo/content/posts/2022-01-21-sonic-comfort-food.md

 # Master FX

 Yep.
-For the "fade in" at the start of the track, I used two things on the master bus: a simple notch filter with a descending cut-off frequency, and AudioThing's [Wires](https://www.audiothing.net/effects/wires/), which provides further gritty degradation, as well as the tape start effect right at the very beginning, courtesy of automating flipping the playback start/stop switch in
+For the "fade in" at the start of the track, I used two things on the master bus: a simple bandpass filter with a descending corner frequency, and AudioThing's [Wires](https://www.audiothing.net/effects/wires/), which provides further gritty degradation, as well as the tape start effect right at the very beginning, courtesy of automating flipping the playback start/stop switch in